Wormholes and out-of-time ordered correlators in gauge/gravity duality: Abstract

 \section{Abstract}

 { We calculate the four-wave scattering amplitude in the background of an AdS traversable wormhole in 2+1 dimensions created by a nonlocal coupling of AdS boundaries in the BTZ black hole background.
-The holographic dual of this setup is a pair of CFTs coupled via a double-trace deformation, the scattering amplitude giving the out-of-time ordered correlation function (OTOC) in CFT.
-A short-living wormhole exhibits fast chaos (fast scrambling), with the Lyapunov exponent growing linearly with the temperature $T$, and in some cases even reaching the conjectured maximum value $2\pi T$ found in thermal black hole backgrounds.
-Drastic slowdown of scrambling is obtained for long-living wormholes, where OTOC grows exponentially slowly, eventually droping to zero when the double-trace coupling strength is large enough.
-Our findings have parallels in strongly coupled disordered field theory models, and may indicate certain limitations of wormhole teleportation protocols previously studied in the literature. }
+The holographic dual of this setup is a pair of CFTs coupled via a double-trace deformation, the scattering amplitude giving the out-of-time ordered correlator (OTOC) in CFT.
+Short-living wormholes always exhibit a regime of fast scrambling, saturating the MSS bound for the Lyapunov exponent but in the early-time regime the scrambling can be slower, with a Lyapunov exponent linear in $T$ but below the MSS bound.
+For long-living (near-eternal) wormholes however the numerics suggests the existence of another regime, with a drastic (exponential) slowdown of scrambling and an exponentially small Lyapunov exponent.
+Our findings have parallels in the SYK model, and may indicate certain limitations of wormhole teleportation protocols previously studied in the literature. }